 Healthy Skin Days in the Northern Territory (NT)

 One Disease will be hosting a series of healthy skin days in the NT in the upcoming weeks.
 Healthy Skin Days are planned across three different communities in the NT.
-Things kick off at Galiwin’ku on 13th November, moving to Yurruwi on 27th November, and then Gunbalanya on 4th December.
+Things kick off at Gunbalanya on the 4th of November with a return to community on the 11th.
+Then, we will be in Galiwin’ku on the 11th – 15th November, and returning on the 22nd.
+Yurruwi, which was scheduled for the 27th of November, has has been postponed until early 2020.

-These days are led by community and are a team effort between households, health services, schools, and other community groups.
-We’re really excited to see how days such as these can get us closer to scabies free zones at the household and community level.
+We’re really excited to work with services, schools, and other community groups to get us closer to scabies free zones at the household and community level.

 Over the coming weeks we’ll be posting various resources and checklists to help make these days come to life in the most practical and manageable way possible.